Welcome to BushArts.com

 Ram (Memory)

-Random access memory (ram) is the temporary memory used by your OS to transfer data in and out.
+Random access memory (ram) is the temporary memory used by your Operating System to transfer data in and out.
 It is a holding area, and in general terms, the more Ram you have, the more data can be held, and the faster your system will operate.
 Older Windows versions have limits in the amount of Ram useful to these systems.
 In 1995, 16 Megabytes of Ram was considered to be the minimum necessary to reliably run Windows 95.
 In 2005, a practical minimum was considered to be 256 Megabytes of Ram.
-Now 1 or 2Gb plus are much more common minimums, ...with the more the better.
-"Windows Vista" states 512mb as a minimum system requirement for the basic version, 1Gb plus a substantial graphics system for the "higher" Vista systems.
+Now 3 or 4Gb plus are much more common minimums, ...with the more the better.
+"Windows Vista" stated 512mb as a minimum system requirement for the basic version, 1Gb plus a substantial graphics system for the "higher" Vista systems.

 Ram is usually one of the cheapest and quickest methods to upgrade a slow computer.